Secure parameters enable you to store sensitive information (e.g. database password) in an encrypted form.

 Mark the parameter as secure in parameter properties.

 The sensitive information in secure parameters is persisted in encrypted form on file system.
-Decryption of secure parameter is automatically performed in graph runtime.
+Decryption of a secure parameter is automatically performed in graph runtime.

 You can use Secure parameters on both: CloverETL Designer and CloverETL Server since version 4.0.
-Until CloverETL Designer 4.0 has been released, the secure parameters were available in CloverETL Server projects only.
+Until CloverETL Designer 4.0 has been released, secure parameters were available in CloverETL Server projects only.